 The Library of Virginia, as the state library agency for the Commonwealth, is charged with fostering cooperation and networking among the state's public, academic, special, and school libraries.

-The Library fulfills this function in a myriad of ways: participating in consortia such as the Richmond Academic Library Consortium and the Virtual Library of Virginia initiative; participating as a net lender in a statewide interlibrary loan program; and planning, preparing materials for, and training library staff to conduct summer reading programs for children and youth and winter reading programs for parents of children ages 2-4.
+The Library fulfills this function in a myriad of ways: participating in consortia such as the Richmond Academic Library Consortium and the Virtual Library of Virginia initiative; participating as a net lender in a statewide interlibrary loan program; and planning, preparing materials for, and training library staff in all manner of professional development.
 The Library's primary cooperative activity consists in providing Virginia citizens (including kindergarten through high school students) with round-the-clock access to a cluster of information databases known as Find It Virginia that offer a wide array of information on current events, world and American history, education, health, business, government, and the media - to name only a few.
-The Library negotiates the licenses for and manages and maintains these databases, which would not otherwise be available to Virginians.
+The Library negotiates the licenses for, manages, maintains and markets these databases, which would not otherwise be available to Virginians.